marcinkubica/vagrant-rke2-airgap/README.md

   - generate `my-cluster` inventory for rke2-ansible
 - execute ansible on air-gapped controller machine:
   - install rke2 on all air-gapped cluster VMs

+## Accessing RKE2 from your host
+1. An alias to `kubectl` is created on a master server
+    ```
+    alias kubectl='sudo /var/lib/rancher/rke2/bin/kubectl --kubeconfig /etc/rancher/rke2/rke2.yaml'
+    ```

+1. Port 6443 is forwarded by default from master-01 to localhost
+1. RKE2's `/etc/rancher/rke2/rke2.yaml` kubeconfig file is saved to `/tmp/rke2-ansible.yaml` \
+   Using this file is sufficient to connect from localhost with your favourite k8s tool.

 ## TODOS:
 1. Support more linux os (currently only centos7 😆 )